SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/modifying-widgets.md

 Widgets may be rearranged on the dashboard/report.
 By dragging and dropping you can move the widget to another position.

 ### To edit the widget properties {#to-edit-the-widget-properties}

-To edit the properties of a widget, click the cogwheel icon at the top right corner of the widget and from the context menu select **Edit**.
+To edit the properties of a widget first enter edit mode by clicking on **Edit widgets** in the top menu bar.
+Afterwards, click the cogwheel icon at the top right corner of the widget and from the context menu select **Edit**.

 ### To remove a widget {#to-remove-a-widget}

-To remove a widget from a dashboard or report, click the cogwheel icon at the top right corner of the widget and from the context menu select **Remove**.
+To remove a widget from a dashboard or report first enter edit mode by clicking on **Edit widgets** in the top menu bar.
+Afterwards, click the cogwheel icon at the top right corner of the widget and from the context menu select **Remove**.